content-left-bg.png

 Parents or carers

-• work with the transport assessor to complete an application
+• provide all relevant information for the school transport assessor to complete an application

-• inform the transport assessor where any challenges in meeting their responsibilities may occur
+• inform the school transport assessor about challenges experienced in meeting their responsibilities

 School transport assessors